SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   If the macro adds protocol conformances, include the `conformances:` argument listing those protocols.

-The peer, member, and accessor macro roles require a `named:` argument, listing the names of the symbols that the macro generates.
+The peer, member, and accessor macro roles require a `names:` argument, listing the names of the symbols that the macro generates.
+The extension macro role also requires a `names:` argument if the macro adds declarations inside the extension.
-When a macro declaration includes the `named:` argument, the macro implementation must generate only symbol with names that match that list.
+When a macro declaration includes the `names:` argument, the macro implementation must generate only symbol with names that match that list.
 That said,